chumaltd/luca/lucadeal/README.md

 |             | effective     | must     |            | Start date of the contract.                                                                          |
 |             | defunct       |          |            | End date of the contract.                                                                            |

-Fields for subscription customers are as bellows:
+Fields for subscription customers are:

 | Top level | Second level  |          | historical | Description                                                                                          |
 |-----------|---------------|----------|------------|------------------------------------------------------------------------------------------------------|